1. Purpose of policy

 (c) the right of integrity of authorship is the right not to have the work subjected to derogatory treatment, such as the doing of anything that results in a material distortion, mutilation of, or alteration to, the work that is prejudicial to the author's honour or reputation.

-11.4 In accordance with the provisions in USC's standard terms of employment with staff, staff have consented to and authorised USC to perform, and refrain from performing, all acts which might otherwise amount to an act or omission in breach of some or all of your moral rights in respect of the intellectual property rights.
+11.4 In accordance with the provisions in the University's standard terms of employment with staff, staff have consented to and authorised the University to perform, and refrain from performing, all acts which might otherwise amount to an act or omission in breach of some or all of your moral rights in respect of the intellectual property rights.

 12. Effect of this policy on pre-existing arrangements

-Despite any contrary provision in this policy, all existing legally binding contracts, deeds and agreements entered into by USC prior to the effective start date will remain in full force and effect.
+Despite any contrary provision in this policy, all existing legally binding contracts, deeds and agreements entered into by the University prior to the effective start date will remain in full force and effect.
 Their terms will prevail to the extent that there is an inconsistency with this policy.

 13. Dispute resolution